-New Networking Platform Fosters Career Connections for Students and Alumni
+New Networking Platform Fosters Career Connections

 In today’s world, the trend to work virtually or distanced is growing, making digital networking more important than ever.
 The new SMU Network is on top of this trend and gives SMU alumni and students a platform to connect, integrate their LinkedIn profiles, filter results by school, class year or city of residence, or identify as “willing to help” or “needing help.”
 The platform’s user-friendly features mean a Meadows School of the Arts grad arriving in a new city could find fellow alumni nearby with whom they can connect.